DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 The Manage Skin Screen looks like this:

 ![Manage Skin](manage-skins.png)

+This graphic shows the ABBUsage Skin (the default installed) with an ABB.ini skin in that folder and also a second folder with another ABB.ini skin.
+This second skin can be displayed at the same time as the first one and could be a different bar size/style and font size and it could be a different service ID.
+(See multiple services for one account section below)

+Additionally you can see an additional SKIN ABBUsage - Account 2 also with multiple skins.
+This is how you would use this skin with an additional account..
+(Say Work or a Friend who's usage you monitor) See section below on multiple accounts.

 In Rainmeter, select Manage Skins and in the Aussie Broadband folder select abb.ini and load it (see above graphic).
 Note you can change transparency in that panel.